ksalzke/defer-tag-omnifocus-plugin/README.md

 3. Rename the entire folder to anything you like, with the extension `.omnifocusjs`
 4. Move the resulting file to your OmniFocus plug-in library folder.

-## 'Scheduler' Tasks
+## '🏷 Tag Scheduling' Storage and 'Scheduler' Tasks

+This plugin uses a project inside a dropped folder named (both named `🏷 Tag Scheduling`) to store any preferences, which is then synced using the regular OmniFocus sync method (like any other projects and tasks in the database would be).
+This is created automatically by the plugin when it is needed.

-For the purposes of this plugin, a scheduled tag status change is represented by a 'scheduler' task with the following attributes:
+For the purposes of this plugin, a scheduled tag status change is represented by a 'scheduler' task inside this project with the following attributes:
 * Name starts with `AVAILABLE` or `DEFERRED`.
 (What follows is ignored by the script; I suggest using something meaningful to you e.g. `AVAILABLE from Saturday 1pm`).
-* Project is the first match for `Tag Scheduling` in the database.
 * Tag is the tag to be scheduled.
 * Defer date is the time that the tag should become available or be placed on hold.